-10 2nd survey questionnaire issued in Dec 2021
+&lt;sup>11 2nd survey questionnaire issued in Dec 2021

-11 It can be argued by some that the use of an LOF contract with a side agreement attached is now a commercial contract
+&lt;sup>12 It can be argued by some that the use of an LOF contract with a side agreement attached is now a commercial contract

-- 3.4.3 As part of the process, recipients were also given the opportunity to have a 1:1 discussion following the submission of their questionnaire.
-To encourage engagement and openness, all stakeholders were granted an assurance of anonymity. - 3.4.4 During Stage 3, preliminary quantitative information was presented to the Salvage and Wreck Conference12 and this generated some additional input to the overall process. - 3.4.5 Questionnaires were issued to over three hundred individuals and were completed by one hundred and twenty, giving a response rate of just under thirty-nine percent (39%) from the stakeholders contacted.
+- 3.4.4 During Stage 3, preliminary quantitative information was presented to the Salvage and Wreck Conference and this generated some additional input to the overall process. - 3.4.5 Questionnaires were issued to over three hundred individuals and were completed by one hundred and twenty, giving a response rate of just under thirty-nine percent (39%).
 Eighty-seven stakeholders requested a 1:1 follow-up discussion.
-Although still represented, it was disappointing to note that the response from some regional hull and machinery underwriter/broker markets and shipowners / managers, was lower than expected.
+Although still represented, it was disappointing to note that the response from some regional H&M underwriter/broker markets and shipowners / managers, was lower than hoped.